Last week at the lab I received a data dump: a gzip-compressed tarball with lots

 < archive.tar.gz unpigz -p20 | tar xv

 Here I'm just extracting the archive to disk normally.
-Using unpigz
+Using unpigz instead of

-plain, old tar
+plain, old tar to get parallelization.

 Session 2